 The pastoral team

-Thierry et Raymonde Rouquet
+Thierry and Raymonde Rouquet

-Véronique et Christian Berbié
+Véronique and Christian Berbié

 Over time, Véronique felt God’s call to take care of the Church.
 In 2006, they joined our community, where they felt welcomed and free to get involved.